jonnypeace/rygex/README.md

 ./pygrep.py --start string -l '1-5' -f filename # first 5 lines
 ```
 * -i | --insensitive is optional and whether you want case sensitive searched.
 No further agrs required.
+* -c / --counts is an optional arg which summarises the number of unique lines identified.
+Works standalone without unique.

 ## Python Regex